xvxx/deadwiki/README.md

 you.)

 You can edit wiki pages locally with something like `vim`, or by using the web UI.
-Edits show up instantly, as do new pages - there is no database and no fancy pantsy caching.
+Edits show up on the next page load, as do new pages - there is no database and no fancy pantsy caching.
 Just you, your filesystem, and a dream.

 In addition to [CommonMark], Markdown files can link to each other by putting the `[Page Name]` in brackets.
 Like most wikis, it'll either be a link to the actual page or a way to create it.

+Finally, if you want to sync your wiki automatically, there is some _very basic_ git support.
+Basically, if you start the `dead` program with the `-s` or `--sync` flag and point it at an existing git repository, it'll do this every 30 seconds or so:

+    git add .
+    git commit -am update
+    git pull origin master
+    git push origin master

+Like I said, super basic!
+But it works.

 ## ~ keyboard shortcuts ~